 The efficiency of solar cells is rather high compared with the performance of nature.
 Plants convert approximately 0.5 % of sunlight in temporary biomass (sometimes 2%, but overall 0.02%), from which ony a little part is converted for a longer time in fossile fuel.
-Biomass production on land delivers maximally 1 W/m2 being an ecological disaster by necessary homogeneity.
-In a first approach a human of 100 W would need minimally 100 m2 land surface to stay alive.
-However, by all efficiency losses and more ecologically responsible farming one could better depart from 5000 m2 (half a hectare).
+Biomass production on land delivers maximally 1 W/m being an ecological disaster by necessary homogeneity of species.
+In a first approach a human of 100 W would need minimally 100 m land surface to stay alive.
+However, by all efficiency losses and more ecologically responsible farming one could better depart from 5 000 m (half a hectare).

-1.1.3 Global energy
+1.1.4 Global energy